-Die Wolke art group calls, for a fourth consecutive year, choreographers and dancers to its Unit Motives initiative for the creation of solo contemporary dance works on musical works by great 20th century composers.
+Die Wolke art group continues its work on the development and presentation of research and creative materials, and, for the fourth consecutive year, presents its Unit Motives initiative for the creation of solo works on music by 20th century composers.
 This year, the event aims to explore the different kinetic and choreographic approaches to the interpretation of works by Luciano Berio.

 Unit Motives is an independent festival that aims to bring together solo choreography and contemporary music.

 Every year, Unit Motives’ organisers select a 20th century composer and selected applicants are called to create a short solo on one of his/her pieces that will echo its aesthetic and composition methodology, as well as the spirit and historical significance of the composer in general.